Geodesic Models with Convexity Shape Prior: Curvature Penalized Minimal Paths

 which only involves values of $\cU$ at the grid points $\fx$ and $\fx-h\dfe$, and is thus suitable for defining a finite difference scheme on $\bM_h$.
-If $\fx-h\dfe$ falls outside $\bM_h$, or if the segment $[\fx,\fx-h\dfe]$ intersects an obstacle introduced in the domain as in \cref{subsec_ExtendCG} below, then we set $\cU(\fx- h\dfe)=\infty$ in \eqref{eq_SchemeAsy}.
+If $\fx-h\dfe$ falls outside $\bM_h$, or if the segment $[\fx,\fx-h\dfe]$ intersects an obstacle introduced in the domain as in~\cref{subsec_ExtendCG} below, then we set $\cU(\fx- h\dfe)=\infty$ in Eq.~\eqref{eq_SchemeAsy}.
 This convention implements outflow boundary conditions.

-Inserting \eqref{eq_SchemeAsy} in \eqref{eq_SchemeApprox} we obtain a finite differences approximation of $\cH_\fx(d \cU(\fx))$, with first order $\cO(h)$ error w.r.t.\ the grid scale.
+Inserting Eq.~\eqref{eq_SchemeAsy} into Eq.~\eqref{eq_SchemeApprox} we obtain a finite differences approximation of $\cH_\fx(d \cU(\fx))$, with first-order $\cO(h)$ error w.r.t.~the grid scale.
 This yields the following discretization of the eikonal equation \eqref{eq_HamiltonEikonal}: find $u : \bM_h \to \bR$ such that

-for all $\fx \in \bM_h \sm \{\fp\}$, with $u(\fp)=0$.
+for all $\fx \in \bM_h \sm \{\fp\}$, and $u(\fp)=0$.
 The specific form of this numerical scheme allows to solve it very efficiently, see \cref{sec_HFM}.
 The stencil of the scheme is defined as